 60 contact hours

 $100 per course for students who submit their application with full payment postmarked on or before March 1

 The course starts in Athens on Monday June 22 and ends in Athens on Saturday July 18.
 Transportation between Athens, Thessaloniki, Naxos and Crete as well as during day excursions is included in the course fee.Enrolled students will have access to detailed information prior to departure that will include directions to the Academic Center and other practical information about the course.
 CYA recommends the following websites for general information about Athens and Greece: http://www.athensguide.com/ and http://www.greektravel.com/.

-Students are housed within walking distance of the CYA Academic Center in either CYA student apartments located in the Pangrati neighborhood of central Athens or in hotel accommodations arranged by CYA.
+While in Athens, students are housed within walking distance of the CYA Academic Center in either CYA student apartments located in the Pangrati neighborhood of central Athens or in hotel accommodations arranged by CYA.
 CYA apartments are simply furnished and equipped with a full kitchen and air-conditioned bedrooms.
 Towels, linens and housekeeping service will be provided.
-Hotel accommodations in Athens or during excursions will be in simple 2- or 3-star hotels, double- or triple-occupancy, with air-conditioned rooms.
+Hotel accommodations in Athens or while travelling will be in simple 2- or 3-star hotels, double- or triple-occupancy, in air-conditioned rooms with breakfast included.